tmtsoftware/esw-web-app-template.g8/src/main/g8/$name__lower,word$-backend/README.md

 interface name.
 For example, `en0`.
 See the CSW documentation on [Network Topology](http://tmtsoftware.github.io/csw/deployment/network-topology.html) for more information.

 To start the app, run:
-`sbt "run start"`
+`sbt "run start --port 8084"`
-This will start the app with default port 8084.
+This will start the app on port 8084.

-If you want to start the app at custom port, run `sbt "run start -p <port number>`

 You can verify whether the application has started successfully by using the endpoint in `apptest.http` (e.g. using `curl` or a tool like [postman](https://www.postman.com/)).